EwanColquhoun/SPNA/README.md

 * As an **ADMIN** I want to **LINK TO SOCIAL MEDIA SITES** so that I can **INCREASE THE MEMBERSHIP**.

 The above user stories were created in conjunction with the Client and their deveopment progress monitored in an agile environment.
 The project tab of github was used to help with this task.
+The MoSCoW method was used to define acceptance criteria for each user story.
+This gave some guidance as to what was going to be required at each stage of the applications development.

 [Back to top](<#contents>)